mpostol/TP/ExDataManagement/StructuralData/README.md

 In the case of external data repositories, we have no alternative to deploy this scenario.
 However, in practice, it also turned out that such an approach is a good scenario when operating on local in-process data gathered in the working memory.

+## Internal Repositories

+An alternative way to create in-process structured data is to use a dedicated editor that allows you to define data using a graphical interface.

 ## See also

 - [Language Integrated Query (LINQ)](https://docs.microsoft.com/dotnet/csharp/programming-guide/concepts/linq)